auniquesun/CrossPoint-DDP/README.md

   ```

 ## Acknowledgements
-The re-implementation is partially inspired by the following projects, thanks to their hard work
+The re-implementation is partially inspired by the following projects, thanks to their hard work.
 * [CrossPoint](https://github.com/MohamedAfham/CrossPoint)
 * [DGCNN](https://github.com/WangYueFt/dgcnn)